 Ayman Sadiq is the founder and CEO of 10 Minute School, one of the largest edtech startups in Bangladesh.
 Ayman has received several awards for his work.
 In 2018, he received a Queen's Young Leaders Award for his work to improve access to education for young people in Bangladesh.
 The same year, he was named on Forbes Asia's 30 Under 30 list.
 Ayman is an original thinker and a wonderful human being.

 10 Minute School started as a small bootstrapped operation in 2015.
 The company has since experienced phenomenal growth and become one of the most important online education technology companies in Bangladesh.
-Early this year, 10 Minute School raised its first external investment from Sequoia Capital India’s Surge program.
+Early in 2022, 10 Minute School raised its first external investment from Sequoia Capital India’s Surge program.
 How 10 Minute School has come this far is a fascinating story and offers invaluable insights into entrepreneurship and building things from scratch.

-In this second and final installment of our interview with Ayman, we talk about the operational mechanics of 10 Minute School, how 10 Minute School functions as an organization, culture, leadership, ambition of 10 Minute School, the future of edtech in Bangladesh, the upsides and burdens of fame, doing good work, what it takes to build a lasting organization, production function, life lessons and much more.
+In this second and final installment of our interview with Ayman, we talked about the operational mechanics of 10 Minute School, how 10 Minute School functions as an organization, its culture, leadership, ambition of 10 Minute School, the future of edtech in Bangladesh, the upsides and burdens of fame, doing good work, what it takes to build a lasting organization, Ayman's production function, life lessons and much more.

 This was a much longer interview, so we had to divide it into two parts.
 This is the final part of the interview, you can read part one here.
 The interview was originally conducted in April 2022.
 What follows is a lightly edited transcript of the interview.
 Enjoy!

 Ruhul: How do you make courses?
 Can you give us a brief understanding of the process?
 And what are some of the most popular 10 Minute School courses?